- Increasing a company’s revenue can be cost free through certain marketing campaigns

 But before we go there, let’s define the two terms first to make sure we’re on the same page.

-Cross-sell: Selling customers a product or service that supplement or complement their purchase.
-For example, you purchased a new phone then the seller offers an on-sale protective case.
+Cross-sell: Selling customers a product or service that supplements or complements their purchase.
+For example, if you purchase a new phone, then the seller offers an on-sale protective case.
 That would be cross-selling.

 Conduct regular business reviews

-Performing regular business reviews is crucial for your enterprise because they allow you to see your clients’ needs.
+Performing business administration practices such as regular business reviews is crucial for your enterprise because they allow you to see your clients’ needs.
 And understanding these needs will help you appropriately position your new or additional offerings.

 You don’t want to barrage your customers with constant promotions.
-Since they already purchased from your company, your aim is to help them achieve more success by offering suggestions.
-Once a customer has a product or service in mind, they’re really not interested in anything else.
+Since they have already purchased from your company, your aim is to help them achieve more success by offering suggestions.
+Once customers have a product or service in mind, they’re really not interested in anything else.
 However, a product or service that will make their first choice better is something they can go on board with.

 Remind customers they need you

 Appeal to your customers’ emotions when doing a brand campaign to win their lifelong loyalty.
-Tell them why they need you.
+You can do this through direct marketing such as newsletters or through other online digital marketing approaches such as social media marketing.
+Tell your clients or potential clients why they need you.
 Be confident.
-Instead of asking them if they would be interested in knowing more about your product or service, tell them directly they need it.
+Instead of asking them if they would be interested in knowing more about your product or service, tell them directly that they need it.
 By doing so, you gain a higher chance of closing the cross-sell or upsell.